 The romantic surprise I planned for my husband!

-Usually our “date nights” are dinner and a movie… but Blair had missed out on taking a helicopter trip on our honeymoon, which he’s wanted to do for around 15 years!
+Usually our “date nights” are dinner and a movie… but Blair had missed out on taking a helicopter trip on our honeymoon in Hawaii, which he’s wanted to do for around 15 years!
 I couldn’t wait to take the opportunity to surprise him with one.

 Before our flight, we each had a private lesson in the helicopter flight simulator.
-Blair was significantly better than I was (and now he wants to fly a helicopter as well as fixed-wing aircraft), but I surprised myself by how much I actually enjoyed the sensation of ‘flying’ the aircraft myself (which has never been a desire of mine, personally).
+Blair (being an airline pilot) was significantly better than I was (and now he wants to fly a helicopter too), but I surprised myself by how much I actually enjoyed the sensation of ‘flying’ the aircraft myself, which has never been a desire of mine, personally.

 Simulator aced (by at least one of us) we were in the real thing, floating across Auckland harbour taking in breathtaking views to Rangitoto, Waiheke Island and beyond.
 We landed by a beautiful little chapel by Man O’War vineyards over on the eastern end of Waiheke Island, in New Zealand’s Hauraki Gulf.
 I’d never been over to the eastern side of Waiheke Island before as it’s quite a drive across from the Matiatia Wharf ferry by Oneroa.